exonet/certificate-converter/README.md

 // Initialise a new certificate converter.
 $converter = new Converter();

-// Setup the plain format class that should be converter.
+// Setup the plain format class that should be converted.
 $plain = new Plain();
 $plain
     ->setKey('-----BEGIN PRIVATE KEY-----